Ender Lilies: Quietus of the Knights | Difficult and Rewarding

 Presentation

 The presentation of Ender Lilies is impressive for a 2D action game with a relatively small budget.
 The art design of the enemies is creative and appropriately horrific of a world in which a terrible plague that has transformed people into monsters.
 They’re flat characters with dynamic shadows that give them depth and highlights of red from their blood and the plant-like pieces growing out of them.
 Even when the spirits join your cause after being “purified” they still have the same hideous visage they had when they were enemies.
 The overall aesthetic of the world’s inhabitants fits right in with a black metal music video.
-The backgrounds, likewise, are bleak, melancholic, dilapidated, and dreary that makes Ender Lilies fit right in with the likes of Demon’s Souls and Dark Souls.
+The backgrounds, likewise, are bleak, melancholic, dilapidated, and dreary which makes Ender Lilies fit right in with the likes of Demon’s Souls and Dark Souls.

 Image: Binary Haze Interactive